 A gastroenterologist is a very important profession because it is related to the health and even the lives of others.
 Therefore, the requirements for becoming a gastroenterologist are very high.

 What does it take to be a gastroenterologist?

 There are two prerequisites for a doctor of medicine, one is four-year undergraduate education, the other is the Medical College Admission Test(MCAT).
 Admission to medical school requires four years of undergraduate education.
 However, during this period, students did not take specific directions.
 They study many courses, such as biology, inorganic and organic chemistry, mathematics, physics, humanities, English and social sciences, etc.

-In junior year, people who want to enter medical school will take MCAT.
+In junior year, people who want to enter medical school will take the MCAT.
 The MCAT test is mainly to evaluate students’ critical thinking ability and problem-solving ability.
-Of course, it also tests your knowledge of nature, behavior and social sciences.
+Of course, it also tests your knowledge of nature, behavior, and social sciences.
 The score obtained on MCAT will affect the probability of students being accepted into medical school.

 Because of the competition in North America to enter medical school is very intense, clinical medical school is the most competitive graduate school in the United States.

 According to statistics, the admission rate of each school is less than 3%, the admission rate of most Doctors of Medicine (M.D.) of medical schools in 2016 was about 1%.
 And every year more than tens of thousands of new students apply for medical school.
 The minimum threshold score for being able to apply for M.D.Medical School is 82% percentile upwards.
 That is, only the top 18% of MCAT in the United States can apply for M.D.
 Medical School.